bijancn/linux-and-terminals/README.md

 When you use a graphical interface, you can also use `gedit` or another editor you are familiar with.

+### Shortcuts
+You can copy and paste by selecting and pressing the middle mouse button.
+On the terminals that run in a graphical login, you can also use `CTRL-SHIFT-C` and `CTRL-SHIFT-V` to copy to the `X` clipboard (it is a different one than from pure selection).

+Always complete commands and filenames with `TAB`.

 ### Further links
 - The [lecture slides](./lectures)
 - Our [chat room](https://public.etherpad-mozilla.org/p/Linux-and-Terminals-DESY-2017-07) where you can share infos